SmileDirectClub (NASDAQ:SDC) Upgraded at ValuEngine

-ValuEngine upgraded shares of SmileDirectClub (NASDAQ:SDC) from a hold rating to a buy rating in a research note released on Thursday morning, ValuEngine reports.
+ValuEngine upgraded shares of SmileDirectClub (NASDAQ:SDC) from a hold rating to a buy rating in a research report released on Thursday, ValuEngine reports.

-A number of other brokerages have also recently weighed in on SDC.
-UBS Group cut shares of SmileDirectClub from a buy rating to a neutral rating and dropped their price target for the company from $18.00 to $9.00 in a research report on Monday, March 2nd.
-William Blair restated a buy rating on shares of SmileDirectClub in a report on Wednesday, February 26th.
-Loop Capital restated a buy rating and issued a $15.00 price objective on shares of SmileDirectClub in a report on Wednesday, February 26th.
-Jefferies Financial Group cut shares of SmileDirectClub from a buy rating to a hold rating and dropped their price objective for the company from $22.00 to $10.00 in a report on Wednesday, February 26th.
-Finally, Craig Hallum began coverage on shares of SmileDirectClub in a report on Monday, January 6th.
-They issued a buy rating and a $20.00 price objective for the company.
-Two analysts have rated the stock with a sell rating, three have issued a hold rating and ten have assigned a buy rating to the company’s stock.
-SmileDirectClub presently has an average rating of Buy and a consensus target price of $13.92.
+SDC has been the topic of a number of other reports.
+Wolfe Research began coverage on shares of SmileDirectClub in a research note on Thursday, January 9th.
+They set an underperform rating and a $7.00 price target on the stock.
+Stifel Nicolaus cut their price target on shares of SmileDirectClub from $17.00 to $12.00 and set a buy rating on the stock in a research note on Wednesday, February 26th.
+Bank of America cut their price target on shares of SmileDirectClub from to in a research note on Wednesday, February 26th.
+Goldman Sachs Group lowered their price objective on SmileDirectClub from to in a research report on Wednesday, February 26th.
+Finally, Loop Capital reissued a buy rating and set a $15.00 price objective on shares of SmileDirectClub in a research report on Wednesday, February 26th.
+Two research analysts have rated the stock with a sell rating, three have issued a hold rating and ten have issued a buy rating to the stock.
+The company has an average rating of Buy and an average price target of $13.92.

-In other news, Director Richard F. Wallman purchased 8,000 shares of the firm’s stock in a transaction that occurred on Monday, March 16th.
-The stock was bought at an average price of $5.44 per share, for a total transaction of $43,520.00.
+In other SmileDirectClub news, Director Richard F. Wallman purchased 8,000 shares of the stock in a transaction that occurred on Monday, March 16th.
+The stock was purchased at an average cost of $5.44 per share, with a total value of $43,520.00.

-A number of institutional investors have recently modified their holdings of SDC.
-FMR LLC lifted its stake in SmileDirectClub by 251.5% in the fourth quarter.
-FMR LLC now owns 7,940,700 shares of the company’s stock worth $69,401,000 after acquiring an additional 5,681,300 shares during the last quarter.
-Norges Bank purchased a new stake in shares of SmileDirectClub during the 4th quarter worth approximately $17,480,000.
-UBS Asset Management Americas Inc. lifted its position in shares of SmileDirectClub by 499.1% during the 4th quarter.
-UBS Asset Management Americas Inc. now owns 2,029,072 shares of the company’s stock worth $17,734,000 after buying an additional 1,690,362 shares during the last quarter.
-Voya Investment Management LLC purchased a new stake in shares of SmileDirectClub during the 3rd quarter worth approximately $19,985,000.
-Finally, Marshall Wace LLP lifted its position in shares of SmileDirectClub by 78.2% during the 4th quarter.
-Marshall Wace LLP now owns 2,220,452 shares of the company’s stock worth $19,407,000 after buying an additional 974,662 shares during the last quarter.
+A number of hedge funds and other institutional investors have recently modified their holdings of the business.
+Emerald Mutual Fund Advisers Trust purchased a new stake in SmileDirectClub in the fourth quarter valued at approximately $66,000.
+FNY Investment Advisers LLC lifted its stake in SmileDirectClub by 36.6% in the fourth quarter.
+FNY Investment Advisers LLC now owns 32,000 shares of the company’s stock valued at $279,000 after buying an additional 8,576 shares during the last quarter.
+Victory Capital Management Inc. purchased a new stake in SmileDirectClub in the fourth quarter valued at approximately $136,000.
+Exane Derivatives purchased a new stake in SmileDirectClub in the fourth quarter valued at approximately $151,000.
+Finally, Edge Wealth Management LLC lifted its stake in SmileDirectClub by 6,046.5% in the fourth quarter.
+Edge Wealth Management LLC now owns 13,215 shares of the company’s stock valued at $116,000 after buying an additional 13,000 shares during the last quarter.
 Institutional investors own 22.20% of the company’s stock.

 About SmileDirectClub